Ismaeelk123/OCDPatientsAnalysisProject/README.md

 Power BI: Visualising insights from the data.

-The dataset contains anonymised information on OCD patients, focusing on aspects such as demographics, symptoms, and treatment progress.
+The dataset contains anonymised information on OCD patients, focusing on aspects such as demographics.

 Tools Used